Enumeration of singular varieties with tangency conditions: Introduction

-The number of (possibly reduced) $\delta$-nodal degree $d$ curves passing through general $\frac{d(d+3)}{2}$ points on the projective plane is classically known as the Severi degree $N^{d,\delta}$, because it is the degree of the Severi variety in $|\cO(d)|$.
-They remained unknown for a very long period until Caporaso and Harris \cite{CH} found a recursive formula to determine all $N^{d,\delta}$.
-This recursive formula contains not only the Severi degrees but also the number of $\delta$-nodal curves with tangency condition at assigned points (denoted by $\alpha$) and unassigned points (denoted by $\beta$), which is called the Caporaso-Harris invariants $N^{d, \delta}(\alpha, \beta)$.
+The number of (possibly reduced) $\delta$-nodal degree $d$ curves passing through general $\frac{d(d+3)}{2}-\delta$ points on the projective plane is classically known as the Severi degree $N^{d,\delta}$.
+They remained unknown for a long time until Caporaso and Harris \cite{CH} found a recursive formula to determine all of them.
+This recursive formula contains not only the Severi degrees but also the number of $\delta$-nodal curves satisfying tangency conditions at assigned points (indexed by $\alpha$) and unassigned points (indexed by $\beta$), which is called the Caporaso-Harris invariants $N^{d, \delta}(\alpha, \beta)$.

-Di Francesco and C. Itzykson \cite{FI} conjectured that for any fixed $\delta$, the Severi degrees $N^{d, \delta}$ is a polynomial in $d$ if $d$ is large enough.
-This conjecture was proven by Fomin and Mikhalkin \cite{FM} in 2009.
-They used methods from tropical geometry and reduced the problem to counting certain combinatorial diagrams.
+Di Francesco and C. Itzykson \cite{FI} conjectured that for any fixed $\delta$, the Severi degrees $N^{d, \delta}$ are given by a polynomial in $d$ if $d$ is large enough.
+This conjecture was proven by Fomin and Mikhalkin \cite{FM} in 2009 using tropical geometry to reduce the problem to counting certain combinatorial diagrams.
+Block \cite{BlockComputing} developed an algorithm to computed the polynomial and gave the result for $\delta \leq 14$.
+Furthermore, Adila and Block \cite{ArdilaBlock} proved the polynomial property for Severi degrees holds for more general tropical surfaces, some of them even singular.

-For arbitrary smooth surfaces $S$ and line bundles $L$, \Gott\ \cite{Gott} conjectured that the number of $\delta$-nodal curves in the linear system of a sufficiently ample line bundle is given by a universal polynomial of degree $\delta$ in $L^2$, $LK_S$, $c_1(S)^2$ and $c_2(S)$.
+For sufficiently ample line bundles $L$ on smooth surfaces $S$, \Gott\ \cite{Gott} conjectured that the number of $\delta$-nodal curves in the linear system $|L|$ is given by a universal polynomial of degree $\delta$ in Chern invariants $L^2$, $LK_S$, $c_1(S)^2$ and $c_2(S)$.
 The case of $\delta\leq 3 $ can be computed directly by standard intersection theory and was known in the 19th century.
 In 1994, Vainsencher \cite{Va} proved and computed the universal polynomials for $\delta\leq 6$ and later Kleiman and Piene \cite{KP} improved the result to $\delta\leq 8$.
 In 2000, A.K.
-Liu \cite{Liu1, Liu2} proposed a proof of existence of universal polynomials for all $\delta$ using sympletic geometry.
+Liu \cite{Liu1, Liu2} proposed a proof of existence of universal polynomials for all $\delta$ from the perspective of sympletic geometry.

-The first complete proof of \Gott's conjecture was achieved by showing the number of nodal curves are invariants of the algebraic cobordism group of surfaces and line bundles by the author \cite{Tz}.
-Kool, Shende and Thomas \cite{KST} gave another proof by different techniques in algebraic geometry.
+The first complete proof of \Gott's conjecture was found by the author \cite{Tz} by viewing the number of nodal curves as invariants of the algebraic cobordism group of surfaces and line bundles.
+Shortly after, Kool, Shende and Thomas \cite{KST} also gave another beautiful proof.
+Gottsche's conjecture has been generalized to hypersurfaces with arbitrary analytic singularities \cite{LT, Renn}.